cunnyplapper/CuNNy/README.md

 Supports exporting to an mpv ~~meme~~shader!

+And now a Magpie effect!

 # Usage

-Use them like any other mpv usershader.

 The order of best quality -> worst quality is `3x32` -> `2x32` -> `1x32` ->
 `1x16` -> `1x8` -> `1x4` -> `0x4`.